iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 > the output of the DVC process.

-Note that Git-ignored files/dirs are explicitly excluded from queued/temp runs to avoid committing unwanted files into final ([persisted]) experiments.
+Note that Git-ignored files/dirs are explicitly excluded from queued/temp runs to avoid committing unwanted files into Git (e.g. once successful experiments are [persisted]).

 [persisted]: /doc/user-guide/experiment-management#persistent-experiments